redfern08/redfern08/README.md

 ## Hello! 👋 my name is Isaac!
-I am a Data Engineer and Indie Game Developer
+Data and Game Developer!
 ---

 I love working with data, developing games and simulations.
 If what I do helps